elijahharry/searchpal/README.md

 ## Usage

-The components in this library follow a modular design pattern to provide you with control over appearance and functionality.
-Import the components you need, then combine them with your own to create a custom search experience.
+The components in this library follow a modular design pattern.
+Import the ones you need, then combine them with your own to create a custom search experience.
 The only components exported by this library that you must use are `Search`/`Root` and `Option`, although I'd recommend utilizing a [few others](#components) to ensure proper accessibility and functionality.

 Some default styles are included, enough to make the components presentable out of box.
-They can be easily extended or overriden: every component that render an element can be passed custom classes, styles and attributes.
+They can be easily extended or overriden: every component that renders an element can be passed custom classes, styles and attributes.

 Here's an example of a custom search palette built in a [Next.js](https://nextjs.org/) application with [tailwindcss](https://tailwindcss.com/):